bxdoan/bxdoan/README.md

 <div align="center">

-> You should never give up on life, no matter how you feel.
-No matter how badly you want to give up.
+> The greatest pleasure in life is doing what people say you cannot do.

-> — Canaan —
+> — Walter Bagehot —

 </div>